With the ageing Australian population, the need for in-home care may increase.

 The My Aged Care portal has been established as a ‘central point of access for aged care services and information in Australia’ (NSW Health 2017).

-The idea of My Aged Care is that there will be a client record that can more easily flow between, or be accessed by, clients, healthcare providers and organisations (NSW Health 2017).
-The objective is that only one referral to My Aged Care will be needed in order to provide clients with access to various services (NSW Health 2017).
+My Aged Care aims to maintain a client record that can more easily flow between, or be accessed by, clients, healthcare providers and organisations.
+The goal is that only one referral to My Aged Care will be needed in order to provide clients with access to various services (NSW Health 2017).

 Contact My Aged Care and the Department of Health for further information: